Fox College Football: Big Noon Saturday, Mountain West contract (2019–2022)

 Due to the early kickoff times, the package has faced criticism for having undue impacts on teams not based in the Eastern Time Zone (ET), including from University of Oklahoma Athletics Director Joe Castiglione (who felt that a Noon ET kickoff for a 2021 game against Nebraska, marking the 50th anniversary of their 1971 "Game of the Century", would diminish its profile), and Stanford head coach David Shaw (who, in particular, criticized Fox Sports for scheduling noon kickoffs involving visiting Pac-12 teams).
 In August 2021, University of Oklahoma president Joe Harroz cited criticism of Big Noon Saturday when discussing the Sooners' proposed move to the SEC, arguing that the Big 12 conference would be "last in line" in negotiating new media deals, and that "our fans talk about that.
 It also matters to student-athletes.
 When those who go before you, in terms of negotiations for 2025 and beyond, if those premiere slots are already taken up, it impacts things in a material way.
 It translates into disadvantages in recruiting the top talent, disadvantages for our student-athletes and a detriment to the fan experience."

 On January 9, 2020, the Mountain West Conference announced that its next top-tier basketball and football contracts would be split between CBS Sports and Fox Sports under a six-year deal, with Fox replacing ESPN.
-Fox will hold rights to 23 games per-season, including the conference championship and all Boise State home games (since 2012, as part of concessions to remain in the conference, the Mountain West has allowed Boise State's home games to be sold as a separate package from the remainder of its media rights).
+Fox holds rights to 23 games per-season, including the conference championship and all Boise State home games (since 2012, as part of concessions to remain in the conference, the Mountain West has allowed Boise State's home games to be sold as a separate package from the remainder of its media rights).
 CBS Sports Network will remain the main broadcaster for the conference outside of these games.

+In the 2022 season, ESPN sub-licensed one additional Big Ten football game to Fox, as compensation to release Joe Buck from his contract with the network to join ESPN and Monday Night Football.

+Big Ten and Big 12 renewal, Friday-night games (2023–present)

-On August 18, 2022, Fox renewed its rights to the Big Ten under a seven-year deal beginning in the 2023 season.
+In August 2022, Fox renewed its rights to the Big Ten under a seven-year deal beginning in the 2023 season.
 Under the new contract, Fox, CBS, and NBC will hold rights to Noon, 3:30 p.m.
 ET, and prime time games respectively.
-There will be a larger number of games on the Fox broadcast network, and an option to air "premier" Big Ten games in other timeslots after USC and UCLA move to the conference in 2024.
+There will be a larger number of games on the Fox broadcast network, and an option to air "premier" Big Ten games in other timeslots after Oregon, USC, UCLA, and Washington move to the conference in 2024.
 Fox will air four Big Ten championship games in odd-numbered years over the length of the contract.

-All rankings are from that week's AP Poll, and that week's CFP rankings.
+In October 2022, Fox also renewed its rights to the Big 12 with a six-year extension through 2030–31.